hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 Comments:
 - Under `info`, provide the sequencing library and lane info separated by `;`
 - Under `filepath`, provide the forward ('R1') and reverse ('R2') FASTQ files separated by `;`

+> [!NOTE]
-- Only gzip compressed, non-interleaved pair-end FASTQ files are currently supported
+> Only gzip compressed, non-interleaved pair-end FASTQ files are currently supported

 ### Sample modes